-

 What contention ratio does my service come with?

-- Up to 8Mb services (Home PAYG/Home Lite/Home MAX/Home SuperMax) – As BT will not confirm the maximum contention ratio for these services we are unable to confirm them to our customers.
+Our suppliers no longer specify the maximum contention ratio for broadband services so we are unable to confirm them to our customers.

 Can I use an email address from a different provider?

 Yes, you should confirm with the provider that the email account will remain accessible if you change your Internet Service Provider.
-Once you have migrated to IDNet you may need to change the outgoing mail server setting in your mail client to smtp.idnet.com.
+Once you have migrated to IDNet you may need to change the outgoing mail server setting in your mail client to smtp.idnet.com and add your 3rd party address in the customer portal.

 What hardware will I need?